peterprescott/lit-review/md/blank.md

-Attempts have been made to address some of the drawbacks of the k-means algorithm. @DPellegMoore2000 showed how the optimal number of clusters could be estimated, using a criterion such as the Akaike Information Criterion or the Bayesian Information Criterion.
+Attempts have been made to address some of the drawbacks of the k-means algorithm. @DPellegMoore2000 showed how the optimal number of clusters could be automatically estimated, using a criterion such as the Akaike Information Criterion or the Bayesian Information Criterion.
 @DArthurVassilvitskii2007 suggested an improvement to the initial seeding of cluster centroids, which they called *k-means++*.
 @BBahmaniEtAl2012 implemented a parallel version of the k-means